Epoxydocosapentaenoic acid: Production

 The EDPs are commonly made by the stimulation of specific cell types by the same mechanisms which produce EETs (see Epoxyeicosatrienoic acid).
-That is, cell stimulation causes DHA to be released from the sn-2 position of their membrane-bound cellular phospholipid pools through the action of a Phospholipase A2-type enzyme and the subsequent attack of the released DHA by CYP450 epoxidases.
+That is, cell stimulation causes DHA to be released from the sn-2 position of their membrane-bound cellular phospholipid pools through the action of a phospholipase A2-type enzyme and the subsequent attack of the released DHA by CYP450 epoxidases.
 It is notable that the consumption of omega-3 fatty acid-rich diets dramatically raises the serum and tissue levels of EDPs and EEQs in animals as well as humans.
 Indeed, this rise in EDP (and EEQ) levels in humans is by far the most prominent change in the profile of PUFA metabolites caused by dietary omega-3 fatty acids and, it is suggested, may be responsible for at least some of the beneficial effects ascribed to dietary omega-3 fatty acids.

 EDP metabolism

-Similar to EETs (see Epoxyeicosatrienoic acid), EDPs are rapidly metabolized in cells by a cytosolic soluble epoxide hydrolase (sEH, also termed Epoxide hydrolase 2 [EC 3.2.2.10.]) to form their corresponding Vicinal (chemistry) diol dihydroxyeicosapentaenoic acids.
-Thus, sEH converts 19,20-EDP to 19,10-dihdroxydocosapentaenoic acid (DPA), 16,17-EDP to 16,17-dihydroxy-DPA, 13,14-EDP to 13,14-dihydroxy-DPA, 10,11-EDP to 10,11-dihydroxy-DPA, and 7,8-EDP to 7,8-dihydroxy-EDP; 4,5-EDP is unstable and therefore generally not detected in cells.
-The dihydroxy-EDP products, like their epoxy precursors, are enantiomer mixtures; for instance, sEH converts 16,17-EDP to a mixture of 16(S),17(R)-dihydroxy-DPA and 16(R),1y(S)-dihydroxy-DPA.
+Similar to EETs (see Epoxyeicosatrienoic acid), EDPs are rapidly metabolized in cells by a cytosolic soluble epoxide hydrolase (sEH, also termed epoxide hydrolase 2 [EC 3.2.2.10.]) to form their corresponding vicinal diol dihydroxyeicosapentaenoic acids.
+Thus, sEH converts 19,20-EDP to 19,20-dihdroxydocosapentaenoic acid (DPA), 16,17-EDP to 16,17-dihydroxy-DPA, 13,14-EDP to 13,14-dihydroxy-DPA, 10,11-EDP to 10,11-dihydroxy-DPA, and 7,8-EDP to 7,8-dihydroxy-EDP; 4,5-EDP is unstable and therefore generally not detected in cells.
+The dihydroxy-EDP products, like their epoxy precursors, are enantiomer mixtures; for instance, sEH converts 16,17-EDP to a mixture of 16(S),17(R)-dihydroxy-DPA and 16(R),17(S)-dihydroxy-DPA.
 These dihydroxy-DPAs typically are far less active than their epoxide precursors.
 The sEH pathway acts rapidly and is by far the predominant pathway of EDP inactivation; its operation causes EDPs to function as short-lived mediators whose actions are limited to their parent and nearby cells, i.e. they are autocrine and paracrine signaling agents, respectively.

-In addition to the sEH pathway, EDPs, similar to the EETs, may be acylated into phospholipids in an Acylation-like reaction; this pathway may serve to limit the action of EETs or store them for future release.
-Finally, again similar to the EETs, EDPs are subject to inactivation by being further metabolized b Beta oxidation.
+In addition to the sEH pathway, EDPs, similar to the EETs, may be acylated into phospholipids in an acylation-like reaction; this pathway may serve to limit the action of EETs or store them for future release.
+Finally, again similar to the EETs, EDPs are subject to inactivation by being further metabolized by beta oxidation.